zachjgraves/NLP_Assistant/README.md

-# NLP_Assistant
+# Natural Language Processing Vending Machine Assistant

+## Overview
-This Vending Machine Assistant was built with a custom sequential model using Keras's Sequenstial API.
+The Vending Machine Assistant is a custom sequential model built using Keras's Sequential API.
+It facilitates natural language processing (NLP) tasks specifically tailored for interactions with vending machines.
+Users can customize the model by modifying the intents.json file to create their own NLP interactions.

+## Model Description
+Sequential Model
+- The model is constructed using Keras's Sequential API, allowing for the stacking of layers sequentially.
+Dense Layers
+- The model consists of Dense layers with varying numbers of units and ReLU activation functions.
+- Dropout layers are incorporated to prevent overfitting by randomly setting a fraction of input units to zero during training.
+Output Layer
+- The final layer is a Dense layer with softmax activation, suitable for multi-class classification problems.

+## Dependencies
+- Flask
+- json
+- nltk
+- numpy
+- tensorflow.keras

+## Training
-The model is trained using the **intents.json** file.
-Customize this file to create your own NLP!
+- The model is compiled using the Adam optimizer with a categorical cross-entropy loss function.

-### Modify intents:
+- During training, the model monitors accuracy and adjusts weights accordingly.
+- Training data (train_X and train_y) is fed into the model via model.fit(), specifying the number of epochs and other parameters.

+## Summary
+- print(model.summary()) provides a comprehensive overview of the model architecture, including the number of parameters in each layer and the total number of parameters in the model.

+## Customization
+- Users can customize intents in the intents.json file to tailor NLP interactions according to specific vending machine contexts.
+- Responses to common patterns can be modified to enhance user engagement and satisfaction.
-{"tag": "greeting",
+- {"tag": "greeting",
      "patterns": ["Hello", "How are you?", "Hi there", "Hi", "Whats up", "help", "assistance"], "responses": ["G'day mate!
 How can I help today?", "Hi!
 Is there something I can help you with?"]
     },

-Customize responses to common patterns.

-### Dependencies

-Flask, json, nltk, numpy, tensorflow.keras

-### Model Descrition:

-**Sequential Model:**

-This model is created using Keras's Sequential API, which allows you to stack layers sequentially.

-**Dense Layers:**

-The first layer is a Dense layer with 128 units.
-It uses the ReLU (Rectified Linear Activation) activation function, which introduces non-linearity to the model. input_shape is the shape of the input data expected by the model.
-The second layer is a Dropout layer with a dropout rate of 0.5.
-Dropout is a regularization technique used to prevent overfitting by randomly setting a fraction of input units to zero during training.
-The third layer is another Dense layer with 64 units and ReLU activation.
-The fourth layer is another Dropout layer with a dropout rate of 0.3.
-The final layer is a Dense layer with output_shape units and softmax activation.
-The softmax activation is commonly used for multi-class classification problems as it normalizes the output into a probability distribution over the classes.
-Optimizer: The model is compiled using the Adam optimizer (tf.keras.optimizers.Adam).
-Adam is an adaptive learning rate optimization algorithm that is well-suited for training deep neural networks.

-**Loss Function:**

-The categorical cross-entropy loss function ('categorical_crossentropy') is used, which is commonly used for multi-class classification problems.

-**Metrics:**

-The model will monitor accuracy during training.

-**Summary:**

-print(model.summary()) prints out a summary of the model architecture, including the number of parameters in each layer and the total number of parameters in the model.

-**Training:**

-model.fit() is used to train the model.
-It takes the training data (train_X and train_y), specifies the number of epochs (200 in this case), and other parameters such as batch size and verbosity.

-Overall, this model is designed for multi-class classification tasks, likely with input data of shape input_shape and output data of shape output_shape.
-The model architecture includes two hidden layers with dropout regularization to prevent overfitting, and it's optimized using the Adam optimizer with a high initial learning rate (0.01).
+## Conclusion
+The Vending Machine Assistant leverages deep learning techniques to enhance user interactions with vending machines.
+By providing a customizable NLP framework, users can create tailored experiences that cater to diverse vending machine scenarios, ultimately improving user satisfaction and efficiency.
+This Vending Machine Assistant was built with a custom sequential model using Keras's Sequenstial API.